browserengineering/book/book/scripts.md

 The browser executes JavaScript code as soon as it loads the web page, but most changes to the page should be made *in response* to user actions.
-To bridging the gap, scripts ask for code to run when *page events*, like button clicks or key presses, occur.
+To bridge the gap, scripts ask for code to run when *page events*, like button clicks or key presses, occur.

 Here's how that works.
 First, any time the user interacts with the